This page might contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 The ideal daily temperature ranges for an adult go from 75- to 85-degrees Fahrenheit, while the night ranges are anywhere between 65- and 75-degrees Fahrenheit.
 Anything that goes out of such ranges can surely bring to health complications.

 Temperature levels are not essential just for helping your frog feeling like it is in the natural habitat but are necessary to help it survive.
-Without the adequate temperature, your pet cannot move properly, or digest food.
-Consequentially, this can bring to him or her dying.
+Without an adequate temperature, your pet cannot move properly or digest food.
+Consequentially, this can bring to its death.

 2. Lack of Humidity

 Lack of humidity is definitely one of the most common reasons for pet Pacmans dying.

 Similar as for temperature levels, they also require appropriate humidity levels.
 Again, to replicate the natural environment of tropical and subtropical habitats.
 In brief words, such levels must be between 60 and 80 percent.
 Anything below that can almost certainly bring to their death.

 The simplest way to confirm if your frog just died because of a lack of humidity is to check the skin.
 Pacman frogs need humidity to breathe normally and to preserve their skin.